32 Best-Ever Healthy Pizza Recipes for Weight Loss

 Chickpea Pizza Crust with Shaved Asparagus

-If you have troubles tolerating gluten, then this chickpea solution is for you!
+If you have trouble tolerating gluten, then this chickpea solution is for you!
 Fun fact: If you're not gluten intolerant, but have heard that a gluten-free diet will help you lose belly fat, you're in it for the wrong reason.
 In most cases, gluten-free products will actually replace gluten, a protein, with unnatural ingredients such as xanthan and guar gums.
-Something like chickpea flour, however, is safer bet—especially when made at home!
+Something like chickpea flour, however, is a safer bet—especially when made at home!

 Get the recipe from With Food and Love.

 Healthy Dessert Pizza

 Dessert for dinner anyone?
 This fruit-filled pizza is hard to resist.
 With strawberries, apricots, figs, raspberries, and bananas decking out this grain-free, almond flour, and ground flaxseed crust, this pizza is one for the books.
 It's the one time you can nibble on something sweet for dinner and not have to feel an ounce of guilt!

 Get the recipe from Nutrtionist in the Kitch.

 Breakfast is the most important meal of the day, right?
 While this isn't necessarily true anymore, it shouldn't be nixed from your diet if you're an avid morning eater.
 This breakfast pizza packs as much protein as most protein shakes!
 Munch on a slice of this bad boy at 8 a.m. and you'll keep the stomach rumbles at bay until lunchtime, no problem.